 Marketing automation can drill-down to target clients based on a variety of criteria, determine where they are on the customer journey, and send relevant content at predetermined trigger points.
 Sa El, Co-Founder of Simply Insurance, told us about his experience with hit-and-miss marketing: “I knew it was time to start looking into automation when more and more customers asked me to stop calling.
 They also said things like ‘Didn’t I buy from you already?’ or ‘You are the tenth person to call me.’
 This prompted me to look into a more organic way to get my leads directly to me.”

 Once Simply Insurance adopted marketing automation, they found that automation not only saves time, but it is also a very effective way to connect with potential and existing clients.
 “The first step I took was through live transfer leads; with this route, I no longer had to prospect and was able to just wait for the calls to come through with a customer ready to listen to me on the other end.
 After that route, I decided to take everything online and generate my leads through content marketing and SEO.
 We have been able to increase our sales and growth drastically and increase customer satisfaction by being able to worry less about prospecting and more about assisting our customers and creating better customer service experience and processes.”

 Regardless of the information above, if you want your insurance business to grow and still allow you the time you need to service your clients, then the answer is, “Yes!”
 If you want to create a unique brand for your insurance business and be competitive in the digital marketplace, the answer is the same.
-Are you ready to join the revolution and automate your marketing efforts?
+Are you ready to Join the Revolution and automate, engage, and grow?
 Contact us today for a demo.